hercychang/prep-step-1/part7-control_flow/loops.md

 ## While Loops

-The simplest loop is the _while loop_.
+The only loop you'll need to know for our online coding assessment is the _while loop_.
 If you run the following snippet in Repl.it, you'll have to refresh the page.
 Can you guess why?

 ```ruby
 while 2 < 3